YukitoNakamura/bluestormgame/README.md

 ## Changelog
 ---
+### Build 2025-07-20
+#### Fixed:
+- Character's starting position.
+It is related to the clock and time features;
+- Menu display.
+July 19th build came out without the menu.
+---
 ### Build 2025-07-19
 #### Added:
 - Text above events.
 Characters or objects that provide quests will have a QUEST AVAILABLE text above them.
 Characters that are somehow important or interactable will have their names above them.